Kate Bottley: Religious television

 In 2016, she presented BBC One's main Easter programme.
 She presents the BBC One series "Sunday Morning Stories".
 Botley co-presented alongside Ashley John-Baptiste an 8-episode series for BBC Two Stories of Us, visiting people across the UK who lead spiritually and emotionally fulfilled lives.

 Bottley has appeared as a Canon on BBC One's Songs of Praise.

 Gameshows

 Bottley has appeared on Channel 4's 8 Out of 10 Cats quiz show as a panellist and on BBC1's Impossible celebrity version.
 In November 2019 she appeared on and won Richard Osman's House of Games and she also appeared as a celebrity expert on the 2020 Christmas special of Michael McIntyre's The Wheel.
 In February 2021, Bottley appeared on S14 E05 of Would I Lie To You?.
 She has appeared on Celebrity Mastermind and Blankety Blank.

 Other appearances

 In November 2021 Bottley was featured in the BBC series Winter Walks, walking in the Yorkshire Dales of Wensleydale and Coverdale, from Jervaulx Abbey to Middleham Castle.
-Kate won the 2021 edition of The Weakest Link Christmas Special, ultimately winning £9000 for her chosen charity Baby Basics UK, a grassroots organisation dedicated to providing essentials for parents in poverty.